soramanew/not-so-dead-cells/README.md

 # Installation

 ## Using the packaged application (recommended)
-1. Download the compressed zip from the `release` folder for your operating system.
-This is `release/windows.zip` for Windows and `release/linux.zip` for Linux.
+1. Download the compressed tarball from the `release` folder for your operating system.
+This is `release/windows.tar.gz` for Windows and `release/linux.tar.gz` for Linux.
 For macOS, you must build the application yourself.
 2. Extract it then run the executable `Not so Dead Cells` to run the game.

 ## Building from source